jharwell/fordyca/docs/parameters.md

 #### `positional_entropy`

 A measure of convergence using robot positions, Shannon's entropy definition, and Balch2000's social entropy measure.
+This tag is optional, but if it is defined, only the `enable` attribute is required.
+All other attributes are parsed iff `enable` is `true`.

 - `enable` - If this measure is enabled or not.
 Very expensive to compute in large swarms.